EarthEdSTEM/earthed-iot-programs-tutorials/T_Water_Level_Sensor.md

 ### Step 6 Test It
 Test it!
 Debug it!
 ------------------
+Time to test this section of code.
+Download the code to the micro: bit and try it out.
+Observe what happens.<br>

 <!---------------------------------------------------------------
-----Water Level Sensor TUTORIAL Activity 1 -  Incomplete --------
+----Water Level Sensor TUTORIAL Activity 2 -  Incomplete --------
 ----------------------------------------------------------------->

 ## Activity 2 - Collect and display the data @showdialog